IMPRS Application

 Below you find information about requirements for the IMPRS and your application.

-The application period for positions in the IMPRS for Molecular Plant Science starting in 2023 has ended.
+The next application period of the IMPRS for Molecular Plant Science will open at the end of 2024,

 How to Apply